Favorite Thing: I got to show Kirin my retreat location!May 31, 2017

 - Hip circumference

 Key Insight: Vaso endothelial growth factor (VEGF) is a compound associated with the growth of new blood vessels.
-Hashimoto’s disease is characterized by more than normal numbers of blood vessels, and increased blood flow within the thyroid is associated with higher levels of VEGF.
+Hashimoto’s disease is characterized by more than normal numbers of blood vessels.
+Increased blood flow within the thyroid is associated with higher levels of VEGF.
 This elevation is also associated with the higher risk of thyroid cancer found in Hashimoto’s.

 This was a placebo controlled double blind study.
 That means that roughly half of the participants took a pill with no active ingredients and neither the participants nor the researchers knew who was really getting Nigella until after the study was over.